-- 3.92 With the exception of two sites in London, there is only a single Compressed Natural Gas (CNG) station at Reading provided by Air Liquide with restricted access to site.
-This is despite the fact that as well as reducing greenhouse gas (GHG) emissions by up to 85%, biomethane provides a saving of 30-35% compared with comparative journeys on diesel fuel. - 3.93 Improved air quality can also be achieved through a reduction in trip demand stemming from more efficient practices or reduced demand by consumers.
+- Improved air quality can also be achieved through a reduction in trip demand stemming from more efficient practices or reduced demand by consumers.
 The changing market demand for commodities is having an effect on waterborne and rail requirements.
-Containerisation has provoked growth in tonnage moved and has increased transhipment speeds but requires investment in handling equipment and storage yards for Load on Load off ('Lo-Lo') traffic. - 3.94 Strategic Rail Freight Interchanges (SRFIs), as well as rail terminals, are appealing to the freight industry for unlocking mode shift to rail.
+Containerisation has provoked growth in tonnage moved and has increased transhipment speeds but requires investment in handling equipment and storage yards for Load on Load off ('Lo-Lo') traffic. - 3.102 Strategic Rail Freight Interchanges (SRFIs), as well as rail terminals, are appealing to the freight industry for unlocking mode shift to rail.
 They are also major freight generators, and potentially sites of significant employment, which sustain local and regional supply chains.
 SRFIs are typically privately funded, private sector developer led, and operator occupied, but they do need public sector facilitation, support, and approval.
-This includes the land use planning system to designate appropriate locations, and to help secure developer contributions and sub-regional/national funding.
+This includes the land use planning system to designate appropriate locations, and to help secure - developer contributions and sub-regional/ national funding.
 There is a clear need for partnership working between public and private sectors (on an informal or formal basis) to develop and sustain infrastructure and facilities of this nature.
-Public authorities can help minimise the risks posed to private sector industry for investing in a facility and coordinating the broader apparatus of provision (e.g. access roads) to mobilise sites of such scale. - 3.95 According to the analysis of Department for Transport HGV data undertaken by CILT (Julian Worth, 2021), over a third (38%) of all HGV tonne kilometres are likely to be well suited to modal transfer to rail, with a further 14% being possibly suitable for modal transfer in the longer term.
+Public authorities can help minimise the risks posed to private sector industry for investing in a facility and coordinating the broader apparatus of provision (e.g. access roads) to mobilise sites of such scale. - According to the analysis of Department for Transport HGV data undertaken by CILT (Julian Worth, 2021), over a third (38%) of all HGV tonne kilometres are likely to be well suited to modal transfer to rail, with a further 14% being possibly suitable for modal transfer in the longer term.
 The target commodity areas are flows of container and automotive traffic to and from ports travelling between 100-200 miles inland.

-This proportion of tonne kilometres would equate to a requirement of between one and two additional freight trains per hour in each direction along existing core rail freight routes to achieve such a shift. - 3.96 There are challenges posed to industry and for informing commercial decisions based on forecast growth in different commodities.
+- This proportion of tonne kilometres would equate to a requirement of between one and two additional freight trains per hour in each direction along existing core rail freight routes to achieve such a shift. - and for informing commercial decisions based on forecast growth in different commodities.
 According to Department for Transport (2013), there are some commodities that move exclusively by road for domestic freight journeys, such as fertilisers, chemicals, and machinery as well as foodstuffs and animal fodder.
-Rail plays a more prominent role in transporting metal products, crude, and manufactured goods. - 3.97 Manufacturing firms and third party logistics companies delivering on a Just in Time (JIT) basis look to aviation to deliver high value items on time-critical services (at a high cost to the consumer).
-However, this is unlikely to play a substantial role across the Transport for the South East area. - 3.98 The strategic actions to meet this objective are: - Reduce Trip Demand - Re-mode to Cleaner Alternatives - Accelerate Decarbonisation
+Rail plays a more prominent role in transporting metal products, crude, and manufactured goods. - Manufacturing firms and third party logistics companies delivering on a Just in Time (JIT) basis look to aviation to deliver high value items on time-critical services (at a high cost to the consumer).
+However, this is unlikely to play a substantial role across the Transport for the South East area.

+- 3.107 The strategic actions to meet this objective are:

+- Reduce Trip Demand

+- Re-mode to Cleaner Alternatives

+- Accelerate Decarbonisation